-John Johnson House in Sackville is designated Local Historic Place for its architecture and for its association with the original owner.
+The John Johnson House in Sackville is a designated Local Historic Place due to its architectural significance and its association with the original owner, John Johnson.

-John Johnson and his three sons, Oren, Seward and Josiah were directly involved in lumbering.
-His main operations were at Johnson’s Mills, between Sackville and Dorchester Cape.
-It was such a large operation that permanent buildings were built on the shore: a building to house the portable mill, the bunkhouse, where more than twenty men wintered, and barns that housed the many horses needed to haul the finished product to Grand Anse.
-John Johnson acquired land in Sackville in 1897, part of the property of prominent shipbuilder and sea Captain Thomas Egan.
+The house is also significant for its connection to its original owner, lumber baron John Johnson, who was a self-made man.
+He played a role in Sackville’s boom, which eventually led to its incorporation in 1903.
+Johnson, along with his three sons Oren, Seward, and Josiah, was heavily involved in the lumbering industry.
+His primary operations were located at Johnson’s Mills, situated between Sackville and Dorchester Cape.
+The scale of the operation was so large that permanent buildings were constructed on the shore, including a facility to house the portable mill, a bunkhouse that accommodated over twenty men during the winter, and barns to shelter the numerous horses needed to transport the finished lumber to Grand Anse.
+John Johnson purchased land in Sackville in 1897, which was previously owned by prominent shipbuilder and sea Captain Thomas Egan.

-At the peak of this prosperous period in the lumbering industry, John Johnson moved from Westcock to Sackville, building this large house for his family of five children and entering heartily into the business life of the community.
-By 1908, he had served six years in the Westmorland County Council and on the Town Council.
+During the height of the prosperous lumbering industry, John Johnson relocated from Westcock to Sackville and built this grand house for his family of five children.
+He actively engaged in the community’s business life and, by 1908, had served six years on the Westmorland County Council and the Town Council.